 Q: Is there a fee for applying to the mentoring program?

 A: There is no fee for applying to the mentoring program, nor is there a fee should you be accepted as a mentor or protege into the program.

 Q: When does the program begin?

-A: Accepted applicants will be notified in early July and mentors and protégés will be matched in August 2013.
+A: Applicants will be notified of their status in August 2016; accepted mentors and protégés will be matched and notified in August 2016.

 Q: How do I communicate with my mentor/protégé?